Sesamstraße: Characters

 The main character is Samson, a large brown bear who replaced Big Bird.
 Like Big Bird, Samson is a full-body muppet and is the main character.
 Samson likes to dance the mambo.
 "Feli Filu" is a reporter for the show, and has interviewed a number of German celebrities, including president Horst Köhler.
 Samson the bear and Tiffy the bird/monster replaced the main character Big Bird (Bibo) in 1978.

 Other characters added later were Uli von Bödefeld, also called Herr von Bödefeld (1978–1988), Finchen the Snail (1980s), Rumpel the Grouch (1989; a German relative of Oscar the Grouch), and Buh the Owl (1989).
 Newer additions are Feli Filu the Monster reporter, the comic duo Pferd the Horse, and Wolle the sheep, a few grouches (including Grouchella and an Übergrouch) and some Anything Muppets.

 Germany's Grouch character is called Rumpel.
 He hates rain when others love it, but loves rain when others complain about it.
 He lives in a rain barrel.
 His best friend is his pet caterpillar, Gustav.
 Little Bird has made some cameo appearances.

-Ernie and Bert are among the most popular characters on 'Sesamstraße'.
-In Germany there were dubbed by:
+Bert and Ernie are among the most popular characters on Sesamstraße.
+In Germany, they were dubbed by: